[Solved]: Font Awesome icons not showing on my website

 If you are using Font Awesome version 5, make sure that the first class of your icon is one of the above 5 classes and not fa eg <i class="fas fa-user"></i>.

-If you are using version 4 or lower, make sure that the first class of all your icons is ONLY fa eg. <i class="fa fa-user"></i>.
+If you are using version 4 or earlier, ensure the first class of all your icons is ONLY fa eg. <i class="fa fa-user"></i>.
 Using any other won't work.

-For instance, if you try showing <i class="fas fa-user"></i> on Font Awesome 4, it won't get displayed.
+For instance, if you try showing <i class="fas fa-user"></i> on Font Awesome 4, it won't be displayed.

 In Font Awesome version 6, four extra styles were introduced which include Thin, Sharp Solid, Sharp Regular, and Sharp Light.
 All the first classes for version 5 were scrapped off and replaced with other different classes, each representing a different style as shown in the table below: